A year after failed independence bid, Iraq's Kurds vote for parliament

 “I only ever voted in the referendum because that was for Kurdistan,” said 20-year-old fruit-seller Mostafa Ali in Erbil.
 “These elections are for the parties, not for Kurdistan.”

-Reporting by Raya Jalabi in Erbil and Sulaimaniya, and Ahmed Aboulenein in Erbil; Editing by Michael Georgy and Kevin Liffey
+Reporting by Raya Jalabi in Erbil and Sulaimaniya, and Ahmed Aboulenein in Erbil; Editing by Michael Georgy, Kevin Liffey and Raissa Kasolowsky